 SUMMARY

-• KEY ID FEATURES: Light brown or olive body with dark brown and yellow/white vertical banding
+KEY ID FEATURES: Light brown or olive green body with dark brown saddles and yellow coloration under the neck

 GALLERY